European shares stage cautious rally after Crimea vote

 By Alistair Smout

-LONDON, March 17 European stocks rose on Monday, with a major index recovering from its lowest level in more than a month, after Crimea voted on Sunday to leave Ukraine and join Russia.
+LONDON, March 17 European stocks nosed up on Monday with a major index recovering from its lowest level in more than a month after Sunday's referendum over whether Crimea will join Russia passed without violence and as anticipated sanctions have yet to materialise.

-The pan-European FTSEurofirst 300 rose 0.6 percent to 1,292.48, led up by stocks exposed to Russia and those sensitive to optimism about the global economy, such as banks.

-However, the index remained 4.4 percent off its year-to-date high, and traders stayed cautious, given the lack of a solution to the face-off between Russia and the West and the possible impact of sanctions.
+The FTSEurofirst 300 is 4.3 percent off its year-to-date high, and traders remain cautious given the lack of a long-term solution to the standoff between Russia and the West, as well as the impact of potential sanctions.

+The index had its biggest loss since January last week ahead of the referendum, which Crimea's Moscow-backed leaders said showed an overwhelming majority in favour of quitting Ukraine and annexation by Russia.

-The index saw its biggest loss since January before the referendum.
-It closed down 0.7 percent at 1,284.32 points on Friday, its lowest level since early February.
+The index had closed down 0.7 percent at 1,284.32 points on Friday - marking its lowest level since early February - as investors sought to reduce exposure ahead of the uncertainty of the weekend's referendum.

-"We see the situation in Ukraine have a very limited impact on global growth and should be contained," said Atif Latif, the director of trading at Guardian Stockbrokers.
-"Much of this selling we saw was due to the relative strong performance that we have seen in the equity markets and subsequently was a chief reason to reduce risk and take some profits."
+"People are not panicking.
+Much of the Crimea news had been priced in last week and the market is now just calming itself down," Darren Courtney-Cook, head of trading at Central Markets Investment Management, said.

-Traders said that the market remained vulnerable, depending on the details of any sanctions imposed by the United States and the European Union.
-Investors fear they could set off a spiral of economically damaging tit-for-tat measures.
+Traders said that the market remained vulnerable, however, depending on the details of possible sanctions by the United States and the European Union that could possibly spark a spiral of economically damaging tit-for-tat measures.

-"If we do see sanctions, that could lead to an increase in energy prices, which could be negative for the consumer in Europe and affect the top line of companies that depend on them," said Dennis Jose, European equity strategist at Barclays.

-The relief rally in Europe was led by a handful of larger German stocks, with many DAX-listed firms having been hard hit by the crisis in Ukraine.
-Stocks in Russia also rallied.
+Stocks in Russia rallied, and the relief rally in Europe was led by a handful of larger German stocks, with many DAX-listed firms having been hard hit by the crisis in Ukraine.

-Siemens, which has substantial exposure to Russia and had fallen 6.4 percent over the last two weeks, added the most points to the FTSEurofirst.
-It rose 2.9 percent, after JP Morgan and BofA Merrill Lynch upgraded the stock, to "overweight" and "buy" respectively from "neutral".
+Siemens, which has substantial exposure to Russia and had fallen 6.4 percent over the last two weeks, was the top riser in Europe, up 3.2 percent, after JP Morgan and BofA Merrill Lynch upgrade the stock, to "overweight" and "buy" respectively from "neutral".

-German software firm SAP, which has over 6 percent exposure to Russia, gained 2.3 percent.
-SAP also benefitted from anticipation of improvement in its domestic market, which led Citi to upgrade the stock "buy" from "neutral".
+Austria's Raffeisen Bank, which has the highest percentage exposure to Ukraine in Europe, according to MSCI, rose 3 percent.
+It also has more than 20 percent exposure to Russia.

-The EuroSTOXX 50 rose 0.8 percent to 3,029.14, with futures on the index up 0.9 percent to 3,029.
-Clive Lambert at FuturesTechs identified 3,021 as a resistance on the futures chart.
-Recent falls meant that the medium-term trend looked bullish, he said.
+The EuroSTOXX 50 rose 0.8 percent to 3,029.37, with futures on the index up 0.9 percent to 3,029.
+Clive Lambert at FuturesTechs identified 3,021 as a resistance on the futures chart, and said that the recent falls meant that the medium-term trend looked bullish.

 Europe bourses in 2014: